All NJEA Members

 An HRP Participant can only receive one Hardship Relief Grant per Unforeseen Event.

-An Unforeseen Event includes the following: a natural disaster, such as a fire, flood, hurricane, or tornado; an epidemic or pandemic; an emergency as declared by a local, state, or federal government authority; or any other large-scale unforeseen event as determined by the Plan Administrator in its sole discretion.
+An Unforeseen Event includes the following: a natural disaster, such as a fire, flood, hurricane, tornado or earthquake; mold infestation in the classroom causing loss of classroom supplies/materials, an epidemic or pandemic; an emergency as declared by a local, state, or federal government authority; or any other large-scale unforeseen event as determined by the Plan Administrator in its sole discretion.

 There are four different HARP grants each with unique eligibility criteria available to NJEA members.